ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 2. a pixel-based approach that we shouldn't ignore in order to take advantage of learned **local interactions** and **visual parts**.

+**VQGAN was able to combine these two approaches.** It can learn not only the (1) visual parts of an image, but also the (2) relationship (read: long-range dependencies) between these parts.
+We knew that the former can be done by a convolutional neural network, but we still have to discuss the latter.
-The table below summarizes their differences:
+The table below summarizes the two:

 | Approach   | Examples                                             | Can model                           | Analogy[^4]    |
 |------------|------------------------------------------------------|-------------------------------------|------------|
 | Discrete   | Sequence of symbols, words, phrases, and sentences   | Long-range dependencies             | Perceiving |
 | Continuous[^3] | RGB channels in a pixel, convolutional filters, etc. | Local interactions and visual parts | Sensing    |

-**VQGAN was able to combine these two approaches.** It can learn not only the (1) visual parts of an image, but also the (2) relationship (read: long-range dependencies) between these parts.
-We knew that the former can be done by a convolutional neural network, but we still have to discuss the latter.

 > VQGAN can learn not only the visual parts of an image, but also their relationships